 Overall, half of the respondents said the most common reason for this is pressure to complete a project, heavy workloads or having applications for annual leave turned down.

-“Growing awareness around cyber-security and the increasing importance of BI are adding to the pressures placed on technology professionals, increasing workloads and making it harder to take time off,” says James Murray, Associate Director at Robert Walters.
+“Growing awareness around cyber-security and the increasing importance of BI are adding to the pressures placed on technology professionals, increasing workloads and making it harder to take time off,” says Tom Chambers, Associate Director at Robert Walters.